-We assessed management's calculation of gross premiums amounting to AED 289,773,699 and net unearned premium reserve amounting to AED 36,658,958 (note 11) by performing audit procedures, which included among others:
+We assessed management's calculation of gross premiums amounting to AED 314,513,507 and net unearned premium reserve amounting to AED 44,163,746 (note 11) by performing audit procedures, which included among others:

 - We assessed whether the Company's revenue recognition policies complied with IFRS and tested the implementation of those policies.
-Specifically, we considered whether the premium on policies are accounted for on the date of inception of policies, by testing a sample of revenue items to policy contracts. - We evaluated and tested the operating effectiveness of the internal controls over the recording of revenue in the correct period. - We compared the unearned premium reserve balance as per the financial statements to the reserve balance computed by the Company's actuary. - We recalculated the unearned premium reserve based on the earning period of policy contracts existing as of 31 December 2020.
+Specifically, we considered whether the premium on policies are accounted for on the date of inception of policies, by testing a sample of revenue items to policy contracts. - We evaluated and tested the operating effectiveness of the internal controls over the recording of revenue in the correct period. - We compared the uncarned premium reserve balance as per the financial statements to the reserve balance computed by the Company's actuary. - We recalculated the unearned premium reserve based on the earning period of policy contracts existing as of 31 December 2021. - We tested written policies on a sample basis where revenue was recorded close to year-end and subsequent to year-end and evaluated whether these were recorded in the appropriate accounting period